winsoftlab/unbiasedapp-backend/readME.md

 technical ISSUE :facebook_scraper module has been disabled.
 This a general problem.
-    Consequence: Reimplemantation of Facebook Graph API for page acess_token to get comments made on page
+    Consequence: Reimplemantation of Facebook Graph API for page acess_token to get comments made on page fixed issue

+built the selenium scrapper for Amazon and Jumia

+download webdrivers for the OS and add to path